agarrharr/adam.garrett-harris.com/_posts/2015-02-26-how-to-convert-a-wordpress-site-to-jekyll-with-github-pages.markdown

 Then run the command: `ruby -rubygems -e 'require "jekyll-import"; JekyllImport::Importers::WordpressDotCom.run({ "source" => "wordpress.xml" })'`

 You might wonder why I'm using the WordpressDotCom version instead of the self-hosted Wordpress importer.
-It's because the Wordpress version requires acces to the database, whereas, with the Wordpress.com version, you can just export and run this locally on you computer without the database.
+It's because the Wordpress version requires access to the database, whereas, with the Wordpress.com version, you can just export and run this locally on your computer without the database.

-Then you'll end up with something like this in your current directory:
+Then you'll end up with something like this:

 * _attachments
 * _audio-itemss